 According to the ASAM, addiction is the disease and substance abuse is a symptom of that disease.
 The most important takeaway from this definition is that the disease of addiction has a real biological basis and can be treated.

 When viewed from this perspective, treating the disease first will help to alleviate the symptoms.
 A patient shouldn’t feel guilty if the symptoms of the disease persist.
-It just means your disease treatment failed.
+It means your medical treatment failed.

 Get Leading-Edge Addiction Treatment

 If you’re looking for addiction treatment that uses evidence-based techniques, Serenity House Detox is the right choice.
 We know addiction is a disease and treat that way.
-You can live a healthy, productive life free of addiction.
-To learn more about drug detox with Serenity House Detox incorporates the following programs to help you heal from this chronic condition:
+Serenity House Detox incorporates the following programs to help you heal from this chronic condition: